gaudiom4git/bikesharing/README.md

 This heatmap shows the checkout times by weekday and hour.
 Darker shades show heaviest checkout on Thursday evenings between 5 and 6pm.
 Monday thru Thursdays are light between 10 and 3, heavier in the morning at 8am and between 5 and 6pm.
 As you get closer to the weekend checkout times seem to be spread across the day.

+### Trips by Gender

+The trips by gender across weekday and hour seem to have a similar trend across all genders.
+It's a little tough to tell with the unknown gender because the shading is so light.
+But, one can see that the weekends (Fri-Sat) stagger checkouts throughout the day versus the weekdays where checkout times are highest in the mornings (8am) and in the evenings (5-6pm).

 ### Trips By Gender By Weekday